infonetlijian/Large-Scale-Satellite-Network-Simulator-LSNS/README.md

 LSNS is developed and maintained by Infonet, USTC.
 # How often will we update?

 Considering the program is sponsored, LSNS will not be updated very often on Github, our internal version will be relased after serveal months.
-If you want to get the latest version, you can send your requirement to e-mail: lijian9@mail.ustc.edu.cn and hclu@ustc.edu.cn.
+If you want to get the latest version, you can send your requirements to e-mail: lijian9@mail.ustc.edu.cn and hclu@ustc.edu.cn.

 # Contributing